 After the Rohnert Park station, Route 54 continues south to serve the Cotati Hub, Old Redwood Highway, Petaluma Hill Road, North Petaluma Blvd., East Washington Street and finally the Petaluma SMART station/Transit Mall.
 This, second segment of Route 54, is designed to provide a connection to SMART for passengers boarding south of Cotati.

 Route 54 makes two trips during the morning commute period to connect with southbound SMART trains in Rohnert Park and in Petaluma.
 Two northbound trips will operate during the afternoon commute period receiving passengers from northbound trains at the Petaluma Station and at the Rohnert Park Station.

 Route 55 is designed to provide passengers arriving at the Airport Blvd.
-SMART Station quick and efficient “last-mile” service between SMART and most work locations within the Airport Business Park, as well as, the Sonoma County Airport terminal.
+SMART Station “last-mile” service between SMART and most work locations within the Airport Business Park, as well as, the Sonoma County Airport terminal.

 Route 56 serves Depots and Park & Ride lots in Cloverdale, Healdsburg and Windsor and provides express bus service between these facilities and the nearest SMART Station – Airport Blvd.

 During the morning commute period, a southbound trip (originating in Cloverdale) arrives at the Airport Blvd.
 SMART Station at 7:04am, prior to SMART’s 7:19am southbound train departure.
 During the afternoon commute period, a northbound trip departs the Airport Blvd.
 SMART Station at 5:45pm, following SMART’s scheduled arrival at 5:36pm.